Technical architecture and security

 Does Control Room collect sensitive data?

 Control Room requires something we refer to as control data in order to operate.
-This data includes instructions and commands sent to the runtime environments and the packaged code for processes.
+This data includes instructions and commands sent to the unattended workers and the packaged code for processes.
 For various services we may store and process also data generated by the processes, which we refer to as process data.
 This data is stored for the convenience of the user, such as error logs so they can be viewed within Control Room.
 In addition, we provide a means for securely storing secrets and tokens in Control Room Vault.

 However, it is to be noted that it is ultimately up to the software robot developer to choose what is uploaded to Control Room.
 It is good to keep in mind that sensitive tokens, such as passwords or personally identifiable information, should not be hard-coded in robots.
 It is also advisable to refrain from printing sensitive data into output logs as they could end up in Control Room.